anttijuu/SortSpectacle/README.md

 ## To do

 More sorting methods.
-E.g. restructure Timsort from Foundation source code to execute step by step.
+E.g. implement Timsort from Foundation source code to execute step by step.

+New video including Heap sort.

 Better settings / configuration: